kai687/sphinxawesome-theme/docs/how-to/use.md

 `sphinxawesome.sampdirective` as well as all internal extensions are installed and loaded automatically.

 ## Load the theme from a local directory

-If you want to make many changes to the theme, it may be quicker to skip the packaging and to load the theme from a directory.
+If you want to make many changes to the theme, you can also skip the packaging.
+It may be quicker to load the theme from a local directory.

 Follow these steps to load a local version of the theme from a directory: